 Silly Symphony Swings.
 Here’s your traditional swing and soar ride in Paradise Gardens Park.
 Guests 40 inches or taller can ride.

-Parties will be loaded for spacing out enough room to keep your distance on this quick ride around and around.
+There’s enough room and fresh air to keep your distance on this quick ride around and around.

 Outdoor Rides on Pixar Pier